 It’s very common for a professional photographer to have a customer ask to be given all of the photo files from a day of shooting.
 Invariably, the photographer will try to persuade the customer against it, or even refuse outright.
-It leaves some customers confused, or possibly even angry.
-So why won’t your photographer let you have the product of the entire photoshoot?
+It leaves some customers confused—or possibly even angry.
+So why won’t your photographer let you have the product of the entire photo shoot?

-What Is The Customer Entitled To?
+What Is the Customer Entitled To?

 In reality, the customer has no right to the work in progress.
 If you were commissioning a painting, would you later demand all of the sketches and studies that went into the finished piece?
 Or if you had a dress made, would you ask for the muslin fitting trials or the fabric cut-offs?
 Or the stone chips leftover from the carving of a sculpture?
 Obviously not.
 However, asking to be given every shot taken during a session amounts to the same thing.
-The photos that are not used are cast-offs, the detritus leftover as an artist works on a beautiful piece.
+The photos that are not used are cast-offs, the detritus left over as an artist works on a beautiful piece.
 There can be no benefit to seeing these unused, unnecessary bits of material.

 But, you’re still asking, what’s the harm in having all of the photos?
 There can be a good deal of harm done to the professional photographer.
 If a customer were to show these unedited, cast-off photos to friends and family, it could seriously harm the photographer’s reputation.
-A professional artist shows off his best work, after all of the very best photos have been chosen and edited to their greatest advantage for pictures of the most supreme quality and beauty.
+A professional artist shows off his best work after all of the very best photos have been chosen and edited to their greatest advantage for pictures of the most supreme quality and beauty.
 Having raw, discarded photos represented to others as his work, as pieces that were supplied to a customer, would make a photographer look unprofessional and inept.

 The Truth Behind a Photo Session

-Trust The Professional
+Trust the Professional

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: